Linuxbrew is a fork of Homebrew, the macOS package manager, for Linux.

 Follow the Next steps instructions to add Linuxbrew to your

-PATH and to your
+PATH and to your bash shell profile script, either

 You’re done!
 Try installing a package: